Modelling of runaway electron dynamics during argon-induced disruptions in ASDEX Upgrade and JET: Results

-Simulations of the JET disruptions were first attempted with an initial exponentially decaying temperature and a switch to time-dependent energy transport calculations, but with similar complications as for the AUG discharges, i.e.~for discharges \#92454 and \#92460 no combination of parameters could be found to match the measured $I_{\rm p}$ evolution.
+Simulations of the JET disruptions were first attempted with the hybrid temperature model, but with similar complications as for the AUG discharges, i.e.~for discharges \#92454 and \#92460 no combination of parameters could be found to match the measured $I_{\rm p}$ evolution.
 For JET discharges \#95125 and \#95129, the energy transport calculations predicted a continued drop of the on-axis temperature from $T_{\rm switch}$ = 100 eV down to approximately 20 eV where it remained for a ms after continuing down to the final equilibrium temperature of 1 eV.
 This is shown for \#95125 in figure \ref{fig:JET95125Te}, where the simulation parameter values, found through an iterative search similar to that described in section \ref{sec:Ipmatching}, were $t_{\rm TQ}$ = 0.175 ms and $r_{\rm Ar/D}$ = 0.25.
 The resulting $I_{\rm p}$ evolution and RE generation rates are shown in figure \ref{fig:JET_Ip_and_GRE_switch}, and, as shown, the $I_{\rm p}$ evolution was reproduced with this temperature evolution.
 It was concluded that, again, the failure to reproduce the $I_{\rm p}$ evolution in the other discharges was mainly a consequence of a failure to predict the temperature evolution.
 Hence, simulations were performed with a prescribed exponential temperature drop down to a temperature of approximately 20 eV, which made it possible to reproduce the $I_{\rm p}$ evolution also for the other JET discharges listed in table \ref{tab:JETshots}.